dataPulverizer/KernelMatrixBenchmark/README.md

 Time taken for d log: 2.3747 seconds.
 ```
 #### Suitability of Matrix object used
-The Matrix object used in the D benchmark was implemented specifically because use of modules outside language standard libraries was disallowed for this article (explained later), but to make sure that this implementation is competitive i.e. does not unfairly represent D's performance, it is compared to Mir's ndslice library written in D. The chart below shows the difference in execution times of the kernel matrix calculation between the implementation of Matrix and ndslice as a percentage of Matrix's kernel benchmark running time.
+The Matrix object used in the D benchmark was implemented specifically because use of modules outside language standard libraries was disallowed for this article (discussed later), but to make sure that this implementation is competitive i.e. does not unfairly represent D's performance, it is compared to Mir's ndslice library written in D. The chart below shows the difference in execution times of the kernel matrix calculation between the implementation of Matrix and ndslice as a percentage of Matrix's kernel benchmark running time.
 Negative means that ndslice is slower and positive times mean that ndslice is faster.
-Performance across the timing are about the same and ndslice is broadly speaking slightly faster (apart from the Dot product benchmark).
-In the case of `log` and `power` kernel, ndslice's times are *much faster*, the difference is just over 40% across all data sizes, however this large difference however is due to the function used in the kernels rather than the implementation of the Matrix object itself, so the Matrix object used is a fair representation of D's performance.
+Performance across the kernels are all about the same, sometimes ndslice is slightly faster and at other times it is slightly slower, so the Matrix object used is a fair representation of D's performance.

 <img class="plot" src="https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/ndsliceDiagnostic.svg" width="800">